Maryam Nawaz outshines Gandapur in public approval, reveals new Gallup survey

 Gallup’s findings indicate rising frustration in KP over governance, economy, and basic services, while the popularity of CM Gandapur continues to decline.

 Only 63 percent of people have access to healthcare, with rural and southern KP areas showing worse conditions.
-Sixt-six percent lack gas access, and 49 percent face power shortages or unreliable supply.
+Sixty-six percent lack gas access, and 49 percent face power shortages or unreliable supply.

 Among the youth, the situation is even more alarming – 77 percent have no parks, 81 percent have no access to libraries, and 70 percent lack community centers.